oracle-devrel/cd3-automation-toolkit/docs/url-whitelisting.md

-When deploying CD3 VM in a VCN with restricted outbound connectivity via firewall or proxy, the below URLs should be whitelisted for successful deployment of the cd3 tool with full functionality,
+When deploying CD3 VM in a VCN with restricted outbound connectivity via firewall or proxy, the below URLs should be whitelisted for successful deployment of the cd3 tool with full functionality

 <br>